 Please be sure to check the library's catalog before ordering items through ILL.
-Databases and 360 Link will not indicate that we own a given item in print.

 Through participation in regional and statewide resource sharing partnerships, and special funding for document delivery, the Library can supply most ILL materials to its clients without charge.
 All avenues for " free " loans and copies are pursued first.
 However, some materials are not available without charge and can only be obtained if a fee is paid to the supplier.
 In these cases, the charges are billed to the borrower.
 For this reason, always indicate on the request form whether you are willing to pay a fee for the item, and if so, the amount you are willing to pay.
 The library will not exceed the amount you authorize without consulting you first.
 You will be notified before a fee is charged.

 Books: Books are usually loaned reciprocally without charge.
 However, some items are only available from suppliers with whom we have no reciprocal resource sharing agreement.
 Loan fees usually range from $15.00 to $25.00 per title.

 Photocopies: Unless there is a reciprocal agreement in effect, most sources charge fees for photocopying articles.
 Charges vary greatly.
 If the actual cost of supplying the item exceeds the allotted amount, you will be contacted to authorize the charge before ordering.